sravyajn14/nasadata_nsj/Readme.txt

-I am using windows machine so I didn't creat a shell script
+I am using windows machine so I didn't creat a run shell script and I removed unwanted files

 I used Python 2.7 version; Notepad++; windows 10 command prompt to write this code